De Niro, Pesci And Pacino Are At The Top Of Their Game In 'The Irishman'

 'In Hoffa's Shadow' Uncovers An Author's Family Ties To A Mafia Mystery

 Since the movie spans several decades and runs 3 1/2 hours, that's admittedly a lot of futility.
 But The Irishman is a richly involving experience.
-Its measured pace is entirely gripping, and its gorgeous images are well worth seeing in a theater if you live near one of the few venues where it's playing (before it hits Netflix Nov.
+Its measured pace is entirely gripping, and its gorgeous images are well worth seeing in a theater if you live near one of the few venues where it's playing (before it hits Netflix on Nov.
 27).
-On a big screen you might notice some of the minor imperfections of the "digital de-aging" technology that Scorsese uses to make the actors look younger in different time frames, but you stop noticing them after a few moments as the illusion takes hold.
+On a big screen, you might notice some of the minor imperfections of the "digital de-aging" technology that Scorsese uses to make the actors look younger in different time frames, but you stop noticing them after a few moments as the illusion takes hold.

 De Niro stars as Frank Sheeran, the Irishman of the title, and the movie is essentially his account of his life and crimes.
 Shortly before his death from cancer in 2003, Sheeran claimed that he had killed Teamsters boss Jimmy Hoffa, who had gone mysteriously missing in 1975.
 One of his former attorneys, Charles Brandt, reported that claim in his biography of Sheeran, I Heard You Paint Houses, which serves as the foundation for Steven Zaillian's screenplay.